azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ## AzTS UI

 Tenant reader solution provides a UI-based tool that can be used to submit "ad hoc" scan requests to AzTS.
 This tool leverages you current subscription permissions to show you subscriptions that you have the ability to request scans for.
 (Note: Currently it checks for PIM eligible or permanent memberships for the following roles: ['Owner','Contributor','ServiceAdministrator','CoAdministrator','AccountAdministrator','Security Reader','Security Admin'].)
-The UI is fairly self-explanatory and also has a "Guided Tour" feature that should show you the basic usage workflow.

 **Steps to load AzTS UI:**